Robert Arden

-Robert Arden (11 December 1922 – 25 March 2004) was an English film, television and radio actor born in London who worked and lived mostly in the United Kingdom.
+Robert Arden (11 December 1922 – 25 March 2004) was a British-American film, television and radio actor born in London.
+He worked and lived mostly in the United Kingdom, where he specialized in playing American characters.

 Early years

 Arden was born from an American father and an English mother.
-His father had a successful career as a professional boxer after World War I. He attended "a combination of English and American schools."
+His father had a successful career as a professional boxer after World War II.
+He attended "a combination of English and American schools."